 The Scosche RHYTHM+ is a very simple device, it is simply a pulse sensor and does not go beyond sending heart rate data to another device, so you will not find much inside the box.

 In the "window" of the box you can see the sensor with a strap.
-Besides, you can find an additional strap (longer than the one already placed in the sensor), the charging cable and the instruction manual that, as I always say, you can totally ignore (that's why you are reading this).
+Apart podrás find an additional strap (longer than the one that comes already placed on the sensor), the charging cable and the instruction manual that, as I always tell you, you can totally skip (that's why you're reading this).

 Here you can see the two straps.
 Both are exactly the same in terms of material and closure, the difference between the two is the length.
 So the small one you can use to put it on your wrist and the big one for your upper arm or really wherever you want.
 Yes, you can also measure your pulse HERE, if that's what you were thinking about...